Want to grow your skincare business but don’t know where to start?

 Organic or free traffic is the traffic that most businesses aim for because, well, it’s free.
 That means that you create content on your website that helps to drive visitors to your website and help you rank higher in search engines like Google and ideally surpass your competition.

-I’ve mostly worked with Semrush and Ahref, but they price point can be a turnoff for many, especially if you don’t want to do a part of/the entire SEO of your website.
+I’ve mostly worked with Semrush and Ahref, but their price point can be a turnoff for many, especially if you don’t want to do a part of/the entire SEO of your website.
 In fact, if you don’t know SEO and don’t have time to learn, outsourcing it to someone who does may be a logical step here.

 However, I still think that you should understand SEO a bit even if you won’t do it yourself.
 That way you can ask your SEO expert for reports and understand what exactly they’re doing you’re your website.
-Here’s my free SEO training for beginners – feel free to join to see what’s it all about and how to get started.
-Don’t care about SEO but need an advice regarding website?
-Contact me for a consult.

 4. Tailwind (free/paid) – schedule Pins